grahmik/grahmik/README.md

 • My current obsession is Python 3.

 • 💞️ I’m looking to collaborate on your team when you hire me!
+I have a willingness to learn and the drive to do it.

 • 📫 How to reach me: grahmik@gmail.com or find my LinkedIn @ https://www.linkedin.com/in/grahmik